hosford42/EngineeringIntelligence/Articles/AnInformalDefinitionOfIntelligence.md

 ### Completeness

-A *complete* model is a model which fully reconstructs all the features the phenomenon it represents.
+A *complete* model is a model which fully reconstructs all the features of the phenomenon it represents.
 Any information which can be had about the phenomenon has a corresponding entity, property, relationship, or rule which represents that information in the model.
 Note that this is an ideal scenario.
 Mental models in the real world